krambuhl/custom-event-polyfill/README.md

 # custom-event-polyfill

 Polyfill for creating CustomEvents on IE9/10/11 if native implementation is missing.
+This module is being maintained at [kumarharsh/custom-event-polyfill](https://github.com/kumarharsh/custom-event-polyfill).

 ## Install